Photoemission tomography of excitons in 2D systems: momentum-space signatures of correlated electron-hole wave functions: Theory

-As a consequence, for photoemission intensity from a superimposed state $|S_l\rangle$ also the transition density matrix elements are changed and thus the final results in Equation~\ref{eq:finalintensity} must be modified accordingly (for $\ve Q=0$):
+As a consequence, for photoemission intensity from the superposition (eigen)state $|S_l\rangle$, also the transition density matrix elements are linearly combined and thus Eq.~\ref{eq:finalintensity} must be modified accordingly ($\ve Q=0$):

+Note, that the new transition density matrix $\sum_m c^l_m X_{v, c, \ve{q}}^{(m)}$ can readily be identified as the BSE eigenvector of the superposition state.
+The procedure presented in this section can thus also be understood as a simple basis change within the subspace of degenerate eigenstates, or, in other words, as a change from the basis obtained through solution of the BSE to a basis determined by the pump polarization.

 In 2D systems excitons typically occur as degenerate pairs, and only their superposition should be considered as the physical exciton, which then, for instance, also respects the symmetries of the system~\cite{Galvani2016,UriaAlvarez2024}.
 In contrast to those eigenstates, the pump pulse in general breaks the system's symmetry and may create superimposed exciton states that depend on the pump polarization.
-As we will show in Paragraph~\ref{subsec:pump_pol}, such pump polarization effects have a considerable imprint on exciton photoemission.
-It should be noted, however, that our formalism is only suitable for degenerate energies (the condition of $\eta$ being small) and not for the case of a detuned pump pulse, i.e. excitons excited off resonance, and that the above discussion required $\ve Q=0$.
+As we will show in Sec.~\ref{subsec:pump_pol_results}, such pump polarization effects have a considerable imprint on exciton photoemission.